dandi/dandi-cli/DEVELOPMENT.md

  `local_docker_compose*` fixtures use the given API key for `DANDI_INSTANCEHOST` instead of spinning up a new environment with a new key.

+- `DANDI_TESTS_PERSIST_DOCKER_COMPOSE` -- When set, the tests will reuse the same Docker containers across test runs instead of creating & destroying a new set on each run.
+Set this environment variable to `0` to cause the containers to be destroyed at the end of the next run.

 ## Sourcegraph